Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/08-session/02-signin-bcrypt.md

 ### ADDING BCRYPT TO SIGNIN
 ---
-In this module we'll add bcrypt to our sign in request.
+In this module we'll add bcrypt to our sign in request for security when creating a new session.

 <hr />

 ### bcrypt.compare()
 At the moment, we're only checking that the username matches something in the database.
 This would be a giant security issue, as the password provided isn't even needed!
-The following code goes into the function to and uses the `compare()` method, provided by bcrypt:
+We are going to expand our `/signin` method here, so be aware that we are adding to the previous method where you see comments:

 ```js
 router.post('/signin', function (req, res) {